smxi/inxi/README.txt

 features, just fine tunings and bug fixes.
 And if you see one with 2.3.2, you will know that there is a new feature, almost, but not always, linked to one or more new line output items.
 Sometimes a fine tuning can be quite significant, sometimes it's a one line code fix.

+A move to a new full version number, like the rewrite of inxi to Perl, would reflect in first version say, 2.9.01, then after a period of testing, where most little glitches are fixed, a move to 3.0.0.
+These almost never happen.
+I do not expect for example version 4.0 to ever happen after the 3.0 release of early 2018, unless so many new features are added that it actually hits 3.9, then it would roll over to 4.

 ### EOF ###